Drew Scott Celebrates 6th Wedding Anniversary With Linda Phan

 Scott and Phan tied the knot in May 2018 with an incredible Italian wedding.
 They welcomed their first child on their fourth anniversary in 2022.

-Scott took to Instagram to celebrate Parker's birthday with a Star Wars-themed post.
+Scott also took to Instagram to celebrate Parker's birthday with a Star Wars-themed post.

 "Happy 2nd birthday to our little Jedi! #MayThe4thBeWithYou #StarWars," the Celebrity IOU host wrote.

-Scott, 46, and Phan, 39, revealed that they were expecting their second child in January.
+Scott and Phan revealed in January that they are expecting their second child.
 Last month, the home design expert shared a picture showing off her growing baby bump.

-"'round n 'round we grow ☀️ belly low. taking it slow 🐌 …. unless it's for cake. thank you for the (b)earth day love! 💚," she wrote.
+"'round n 'round we grow ☀️ belly low. taking it slow 🐌 …. unless it's for cake. thank you for the (b)earth day love! 💚," she wrote at the time.

-Last month, Scott spoke to ET and revealed that he and his wife are opting for the element of surprise when it comes to a very special detail about baby number 2.
+In April, Scott spoke to ET and revealed that he and his wife are opting for the element of surprise when it comes to a very special detail about their second child.

 "We don't know if it's a boy or a girl," Scott said.
 "We are going to be surprised.
 Not too many surprises nowadays!"